- Adventure Sports Travel Insurance

 What do I do if I don't receive my documents or I need another copy?

-If you have purchased your policy with Virgin Travel Insurance, please call them on 0844 888 3900, or If you have purchased your policy with Cheaper Travel Insurance, please call them on 0844 888 1587 and they will be able to provide you with your documentation.
+If you have purchased your policy with Virgin Travel Insurance, please call them on 0207 748 0656, or if you have purchased your policy with Cheaper Travel Insurance, please call them on 0207 748 0068 and they will be able to provide you with your documentation.

-For all other providers, Your policy will be sent via email, and is entitled 'Your Travel Insurance Policy'.
-On occasions, due to the high level of anti virus software and spam filters, there may be occasions when this email doesn't reach you, please ensure that CustomerApps@moneysupermarket.com has been added to your emails "safe sender" list.
-If you have not received your email within 24 hours of purchase please let us know and we'll arrange for another copy to be sent to you, Alternatively, if you would just like a copy of your policy, please use our contact us page and follow the instructions:
+For all other providers, your policy will be sent via email, and is entitled 'Your Travel Insurance Policy'.
+On occasions, due to the high level of anti virus software and spam filters, there may be occasions when this email doesn't reach you, please ensure that email@example.com has been added to your emails "safe sender" list.
+If you have not received your email within 24 hours of purchase please contact your insurer and they will arrange for another copy to be sent to you.

 Which companies pay out for volcanic ash related claims?